Maine Medical Center: Maine Medical Center Research Institute

 Since 1956, Maine Medical Center has recruited NIH-funded scientists to staff its research institute.
 The facility is subdivided into the centers for molecular medicine, clinical and translational research, outcomes research and evaluation, psychiatric research, and Lyme and vector-borne diseases.
 The institute also participates in multiple national and international clinical trials in fields ranging from cardiology to oncology, offering opportunities for graduate and post-doctoral training as well as funding.

 Currently, Maine Medical Center Research Institute is one of 126 NIH-designated "Centers for Research Excellence" receiving funding for stem and progenitor cell biology and regenerative medicine.

 Governance

 Maine Medical Center is owned by MaineHealth, the state's largest healthcare organization.
 MaineHealth formed in the late 1990s from MMC, with its first board of directors serving from 1999 to 2000.
 MaineHealth owns and operates a series of mental, long-term, primary care, emergency, and home healthcare facilities in southern, central, and western Maine.
-Other MaineHealth companies include Memorial Hospital, North Conway NH, Western Maine Health (Penbay Medical Center & Waldo), Southern Maine Health Care (Biddeford & Sanford), LincolnHealth, Spring Harbor Hospital and HomeHealth-VNSM.
+Other MaineHealth companies include Memorial Hospital (North Conway, New Hampshire), Western Maine Health, Penbay Medical Center, Waldo County General Hospital, Southern Maine Health Care (Biddeford and Sanford), LincolnHealth, Spring Harbor Hospital and HomeHealth-VNSM.